Guillemdb/FractalAI/README.md

 - **% vs SoTa**: Relative performance of FAI vs the State of The Art, according to the formula (FAI Score / SoTa) * 100.

-- **% vs SoTa**: Relative performance of FAI vs the State of The Art, according to the formula (FAI Score / SoTa) * 100.

 ![Benchmarks](assets/benchmarks.png)

 #### Detailed Google Sheet